nutthtu/nutthtu.github.io/_posts/2025-03-27-TripleJunction.md

 (To be updated)

-This is a tutorial on how to identify triple junctions in polycrystalline materials using OVITO modifiers [TripluJunction.py](https://github.com/nutthtu/TripleJunction.py)
+This is a tutorial on how to identify triple junctions in polycrystalline materials using OVITO modifiers and [TripleJunction.py](https://github.com/nutthtu/TripleJunction.py)

 <!--more-->